 Westpac Altitude Platinum cards: the verdict

-Priced at $150 per year, the Westpac Altitude Platinum cards pair travel insurance with frequent flyer points and provide a choice of airlines with which to convert those points.
+Priced at $150 per year (or $200/year from April 4 2018 when earning Qantas Points), the Westpac Altitude Platinum cards pair travel insurance with frequent flyer points and provide a choice of airlines with which to convert those points.

 Yet, restrictive monthly points capping reduces the appeal of these cards to relatively low spenders rather than high flyers, and even if you add an additional cardholder to your account, that cap remains in place for the entire account – not per card or per cardholder.

-It's for this reason you might instead prefer Westpac's Altitude Black AMEX + MasterCard combo, delivering uncapped frequent flyer points amid extras like airport lounge access and a fast-track to Starwood Preferred Guest Gold status, against an annual fee of $395 (currently reduced to $195 in the first year).
+It's for this reason you might instead prefer Westpac's Altitude Black cards, delivering uncapped frequent flyer points right now amid extras like airport lounge access, against an annual fee of $395 (currently reduced to $250 in the first year).

 Or, to earn a higher number of points per dollar on relatively small spends in places where American Express isn't accepted, take a look at the ANZ Rewards Platinum Visa which delivers the equivalent of up to 0.75 Velocity Points per dollar spent, a further 50,000 bonus points to eligible new cardholders (25,000 Velocity points) and no annual fee in the first year.